masoud-najafi/streamlit_Sinewave/README.md

 # streamlit_Sinewave READEME.md

+can be accessed on the web via : https://appsinewave-wht9nx7pch8gg4okmzuo8h.streamlit.app/
 # Wave Simulation Demo Project

 This is a simple demo project showing how to create both wxPython desktop and Streamlit web versions that share the same core logic.